We are interested in participating as a CDE in New Markets Tax Credit Financing . . .

 Although the typical NMTC Financing structure is quite complex based on all of the sources of funds, the fundamental economics and initial structure of NMTC Financing is illustrated in the following link:

-For a determination of whether the Forgiven Loan or the Non-Forgiven Loan is available to a Borrower based on the “Forgiven Loan Test” and the sizing of the NMTC Financing, please click on the following link.
+For a determination of whether the Forgiven NMTC Loan or the Non-Forgiven NMTC Loan is available to a Borrower based on the “Forgiven NMTC Loan Test” and the sizing of the NMTC Financing, please click on the following link.

 Please click the following link to watch our pre-recorded webinar: